rayza-piedade24/greends-pml/README.md

 - Backpropagation.
 Video suggestion: [Backpropagation by Patrick Loeber](https://www.youtube.com/watch?v=3Kb0QS6z7WA&list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4&index=4).
 The author explains what is a computation graph and how PyTorch uses it to compute gradients.
 The example uses a very simple model: $\hat{y}=w \cdot x$ and the MSE loss which is just $(\hat{y}-y)\^2$.
 - Pipeline for the regression problem:
   - Prepare data
-  - Design model (input, output size, model)
+  - Design model (input, output size, model: perceptron)
   - Construct loss and optimizer
   - Training loop
     - Forward pass: prediction and loss